 "Andrew Tiedt was very professional and considerate to personal circumstances and gave sound advice that resulted in the best outcome possible.
 Highly recommended."

-When making a decision on an appropriate fine, the sentencing Magistrate or Judge may take a number of factors into consideration.
-These include the final circumstances of the offender, the amount of any restitution, forfeiture or confiscation order and any advantage gained by the accused in committing the offence.
+When making a decision on an appropriate fine, the sentencing magistrate or judge may consider factors such as the final circumstances of the offender, the amount of any restitution, forfeiture or confiscation order and any advantage gained by the accused in committing the offence.

-When giving consideration to an accused’s financial situation, the court may seek information about the accused’s employment, income, debt and family circumstances, including number of dependents.
+When giving consideration to an accused’s financial situation, the court may seek information about the accused’s employment, income, debt and family circumstances, including dependents.

 A fine may be for a single offence or ordered as an “aggregate” penalty.
 An aggregate penalty is one which is ordered for multiple offences.

-If an accused is unable to pay, they can make an application to the court pursuant to section 64 of the Sentencing Act to convert up to 100 of their financial penalty units into unpaid community work.
+If an accused is unable to pay, they can make an application to the court under section 64 of the Act to convert up to 100 of their financial penalty units into unpaid community work.